0xazure/purehugo/README.md

 purehugo
 ========

+A heavily-modified fork of [dplesca/purehugo](https://github.com/dplesca/purehugo) that removes some unused features and cleans up the styling to work better with Hugo's built-in code syntax highlighting.

-Hugo theme based on [purecss](http://purecss.io/) from Yahoo.
-The theme is based on [the purecss blog layout example](http://purecss.io/layouts/blog/), is responsive and has a few more features: pagination (if enabled), responsive images (through a shortcode), and google analytics.
-If you end up using it, I'd love to see what you do with it so please give me a shout on [twitter](https://twitter.com/dragos_plesca).
+This Hugo theme is based on [purecss](http://purecss.io/) from Yahoo, specifically [the purecss blog layout example](http://purecss.io/layouts/blog/).
+It is responsive and has a few more features: pagination (if enabled), responsive images (through a shortcode), and google analytics.

 ### Installation